mahim99/Programming-Questions-on-C-/README.md

 # Programming Questions on C++

 # Array Questions:
+Q1: Write a program to find the maximum and minimum element in an user given array.

 # Basic Questions:
 Q1: Find the largest of the given four numbers, take input from user.\